IanMaguithi/Arduino_Sketches/README.md

 # Arduino_Sketches
 ### Introduction
-This repository contains several Arduino sketches I have written to be while learning Arduino.
+This repository contains several Arduino sketches I have written while learning Arduino.
 Most of them include code on small projects like how to use a button as a toggle switch.